yandexmobile/metrica-sample-ios/README.md

 License agreement on use of Yandex.Metrica for Apps SDK is available at: [EULA site] [LICENSE]

 ## Documentation
-Documentation could be found at: [metrica officail site] [DOCUMENTATION]
+Documentation could be found at: [metrica official site] [DOCUMENTATION]

+## Metrica SDK
+Information related to Yandex.Metrica for Apps SDK itself is available at: [Metrica on Github] [MetricaSDKGithub]

 ## Quick start